akah-ebenezer/Telco-Customer--Churn/README.md

 ---

-*This project is part of my data analytics portfolio demonstrating end-to-end analytical skills.* About the Author
+*This project is part of my data analytics portfolio demonstrating end-to-end analytical skills.

-**Akah Ebenezer Chukwuemeka**
-Data Analyst || Founder of Mekuzhandy Tech Academy

-Passionate about turning raw data into actionable business insights.
-Skilled in SQL, Python, and Power BI with a background in Library and Information Science.